Painting Equipment

 An airless gun you might be interested in

-It is known that it is not possible to achieve a very high quality of finished surfaces with airless guns.
-However Sames Kremlin managed to overcome this problem with the airless gun SFLOW™ 275 & 450.
-The special nozzle atomises the material very well, resulting in very high quality finished surfaces.
-The gun also has a very good material transfer efficiency up to 81%.
+It is well known that very high quality surface finishes cannot be achieved with airless spray guns.
+However Sames Kremlin overcame this problem with the airless gun SFLOW™ 275 & 450.
+The special nozzle makes a very good atomization of the material and thus very high quality finished surfaces are obtained.
+The gun also has a very good material transfer efficiency of up to 81%.

 In addition the gun is reliable and durable, with an ergonomic design that allows a very comfortable grip.
-Designed specifically for high productivity manual application, it is easy to handle and the trigger is not tiring for the finger, and can be operated with 2 or 4 fingers.
+Specially designed for high productivity manual applications, it is easy to handle and the trigger is not tiring for the finger, it can be operated with 2 or 4 fingers.

 spray guns